fffzayyan/2103703_FauziyyahZayyanNur_C12021/README.md

-# 2103703_FauziyyahZayyanNur_C12021
+# :>
 (This repository is for my university assignment)

-My name is Fauziyyah Zayyan Nur, and y'all can call me Zayyan, FZ, or anything u like
+My name is Zayyan, and u can call me FZ or anything u like